Irwin Rivera: Ultimate Fighting Championship

 Replacing Mike Davis on two days' notice, Rivera signed with the UFC and faced Giga Chikadze in a featherweight bout at UFC Fight Night 172 on May 16, 2020.
 He lost the fight via unanimous decision.

 Rivera made his second appearance in the organization at UFC Fight Night: Lewis vs. Oleinik on August 8, 2020 against Ali AlQaisi.
 He won the fight via split decision.

 Rivera faced Andre Ewell on September 19, 2020 at UFC Fight Night 178.
 He lost the fight via split decision.

 Rivera was scheduled to face Ray Rodriguez on March 13, 2021 at UFC Fight Night 187.
 Due to the two counts arrest of attempted murder of his two sisters, UFC rescinded their bout negotiation.

-Eagle Fighting Championship
+Post UFC

 Rivera faced Firdavs Khasanov at Eagle FC 46 on March 11, 2022.
 He won the bout in the second round after dropping Khasanov with a body kick and then finishing him with ground and pound.

+Rivera faced Joseph Penafiel at Gamebred FC 4 in a bare-knuckle MMA bout on May 5, 2023, winning the bout via unanimous decision.

+Rivera faced Joshua Weems on September 8, 2023 at Gamebred Fighting Championship 5, losing via unanimous decision.